NickVuci/TemperedOctaveEqualTuningApplet/JI_EDO_Visualizer_Instructions.md

 ```
 edo-ji-applet/
   index.html
-  script.js
   README.md
+  src/
+    main.js
+    utils/
+      math.js
+    tuning/
+      edo.js
+    render/
+      canvas.js
 ```

 ---

 This is the development roadmap.
-Copilot should be guided step by step by editing `index.html` and `script.js` in VSCode, following the instructions above.
+Copilot should be guided step by step by editing `index.html` and the modules in `src/` in VSCode, following the instructions above.